drusellers/site/content/posts/pebbles.md

 Now that I'm pushing the LLM's to write more of my code, I end up spending a lot more time writing out the various specifications of the features that I want completed.
 I started by working with the LLM to write documents to something like `plans/NEW_PLAN_46.md` this was working pretty well, but then I wanted a bit more structure so I started using front matter, then it started to get annoying coming up with plan names.
 I know that `opencode` and others have a concept of plans that can be stored but it wasn't the workflow I was looking for.
 That's when I started trying to use `beads` and `docket` to do what I wanted.

 I started with `docket` because it was a bit smaller and I could wrap my head around it faster.
 However, I quickly found myself fighting little decisions in my specific ways of using it so I fired up my third project that would be largely written by LLM's - which is `pebbles` - my own personal take on this "issue management for agents" type tooling.
-Right now its really a way for me to capture ideas, review them, and then fire off the work.
-At some point I may see the value in the other tools and switch back to them but right now its giving me a lot of value in organizing my own workflow.
+Right now it's really a way for me to capture ideas, review them, and then fire off the work.
+At some point I may see the value in the other tools and switch back to them but right now I'm enjoying thinking about my own workflow and how I can turbocharge it.

 ## Workflow
 Right now as I'm going through and thinking of things I can quickly switch to my shell and log some issues.